 - The Commissioner’s Reserve Valuation Method (CRVM) is the most commonly used method to calculate the statutory reserves in the Life insurance industry.
-This is the method prescribed by law for computing the statutory reserve which every insurance company has to adhere to, failing which the insurance company might attract legal actions and penalties.
+It is the method prescribed by law for computing the statutory reserve which every insurance company has to adhere to, failing which the insurance company might attract legal actions and penalties.

 - The size of a CRVM reserve as with most life reserves is affected by the age and sex of the insured person, the number of years the insurance has been computed, plan of insurance offered by the policy, the rate of interest that has been used in the calculation and the mortality table with which the actuarial present values are computed.

-- The Commissioner’s Reserve Valuation Method was established by the Standard Valuation Law (SVL) which was created by the NAIC and adopted by the different States shortly after World War 2.
+- The Commissioner’s Reserve Valuation Method was established by the Standard Valuation Law (SVL), which was created by the NAIC and adopted by the different States shortly after World War 2.
 The first mortality table prescribed by the SVL in 1941, Commissioner standard ordinary table.

 - The maximum interest rate was 3.50%.
 Subsequent amendments to the SVL have permitted the use of more modern mortality tables and higher rates of interest.
-The effects of these changes have in general resulted in the reduction of the amount maintained in reserves.
+The effects of these changes have, in general, resulted in the reduction of the amount maintained in reserves.

 - The primary advantage of maintaining a statutory reserve is that it enables one to make payments for the obligations or claims which are due in the near future even if the business is not making any profits.

-- This acts as a boosting indicator for the investors.
+- It acts as a boosting indicator for the investors.
 An organization with a well maintained statutory reserve depicts that the organization is doing well in terms of business and the process and gives confidence that the organization will continue to do the same, which lures more and more investors.

 - It gives the customers confidence to invest in the products offered by the organization since they can rest assured that the payment they make will be recovered from the statutory reserve if an unforeseen event occurs.

-- Maintaining statutory reserves requires conscious efforts by the organization which results in a shift of focus from profit-making to maintaining reserves to avoid legal penalties and actions.
+- Maintaining statutory reserves requires conscious efforts by the organization, which results in a shift of focus from profit-making to maintaining reserves to avoid legal penalties and actions.

 - Results into reduced profit since the reserve have to be maintained even if the business is not performing well.

-- It requires organizations to bifurcate between the assets that it owns which requires a lot of documentation and related costs.
+- It requires organizations to bifurcate between the assets that it owns, which requires a lot of documentation and related costs.

 - Insurance companies are required to maintain the statutory reserve as recommended by the governing body.